 Based on the information developed during the inspection and the information that you provided in your June 27, 2005, letter, the NRC has determined that a violation of NRC requirements occurred.
 The violation is cited in the enclosed Notice of Violation (Notice) and the circumstances surrounding it are described in detail in the inspection report.
 In summary, two Conam Inspection radiographers, after completing radiography activities on May 17, 2005, left a locked camera, containing NRC-licensed material, uncontrolled and unattended on scaffolding at the work site.
 Later that same day, a refinery employee observed the unattended and uncontrolled camera on the scaffolding and notified Conam Inspection.
 The camera was subsequently secured.
 The failure to secure or maintain surveillance over NRC-licensed material in any aggregate quantity greater than 1,000 times the quantity specified in Appendix C to 10 CFR Part 20 is a significant safety issue.
 Therefore, the violation is categorized in accordance with the NRC Enforcement Policy at Severity Level III.
-The current Enforcement Policy is included on the NRC’s Web site at www.nrc.gov; select What We Do, Enforcement, then Enforcement Policy.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 In accordance with the Enforcement Policy, a base civil penalty in the amount of $6,500 is considered for a Severity Level III violation.
 Because your facility has not been the subject of NRC enforcement actions within the last two years, the NRC considered whether credit was warranted for Corrective Action in accordance with the civil penalty assessment process in Section VI.C.2 of the Enforcement Policy.
 The NRC determined that credit was warranted for your corrective actions which included, but were not limited to: (1) retraining the radiographers involved; (2) informing other radiographers of the incident; and (3) developing a source accountability form for use at temporary job sites.